 - 1. Identify the SWM facility number.
 If the SWM facility number is unknown, use the overview map and tile maps in Appendix B to navigate to the SWM facility by its location.
 Both the tile maps and detail maps identify the SWM facility number. - 2.
 Identify the SWM facility routine maintenance category.
 Using the Index of Stormwater Management Facilities in Appendix C, locate the identified SWM facility number in the table and read across the row to determine its routine maintenance category.
 Section III of this manual describes how SWM facilities are divided into routine maintenance categories. - 3.
 Follow the Routine Maintenance Guidelines applicable to the identified category.
 Routine Maintenance Guidelines for SWM facilities can be found in Appendix A, along with sample schematics and photographs.
-Note that some routine maintenance categories, as described in Section III, either do not require routine maintenance by Shop maintenance personnel or should be maintained per SHA Turfgrass Management Guidelines.
+Note that some routine maintenance categories, as described in Section III, either should be maintained per SHA Turfgrass Management Guidelines or require specialized maintenance that will be directed by HHD.